 Here’s a look at the financial risks of being a homeowner.

 A common financial risk of homeownership is that the home’s value decreases.
-As a result, the homeowner loses equity, and might owe more on their mortgage than the home can be sold for.
-The homeowner would be unable to refinance or borrow cash against their equity.
+As a result, the homeowner loses equity, and might end up owing more on their mortgage at some point than the home can be sold for.
+The homeowner then would be unable to refinance or borrow cash against their equity.
 If they have to sell, then they would be selling the home at a loss.

 There are several reasons why homes depreciate.
 Some homeowners underestimate the cost of repairs and maintenance in addition to the more obvious cost of paying the mortgage.
 If you fail to maintain your home and it starts to appear run-down, that’s going to hurt its value.